szageda/keeb-utils/README.md

 ## 3. The Utils

-I implement various adjustments and functions on an extra layer—“Utility“—to enhance my keyboard-focused workflow, resulting in improved efficiency and comfort.
+I implement various adjustments and functions on an extra layer, called “Utility“, to enhance my keyboard-focused workflow, resulting in improved efficiency and comfort.
 The Utility layer can be activated using a specific key (I prefer <kbd>Caps Lock</kbd>), allowing you to access text editing and navigation features on the alphanumeric keys without shifting your hands from their home positions.

 <div align="center">